ethanweed/list-of-praat-resources/list-of-praat-resources.md

 Plotting vowels with Python:
 https://www.nickdanis.com/2021/06/03/how-to-make-a-vowel-chart-using-matplotlib/

-More plotting vowels with Python and Seaborn: https://lingmethodshub.github.io/content/python/vowel-plotting-py/index.html
+More plotting vowels with Python and Seaborn (scripts by Emily Ramirez): https://lingmethodshub.github.io/content/python/vowel-plotting-py/index.html

 Textgridtools.
 Use Python to deal with textgrids, so you don't have to open Praat: